 Begin Your Recovery Journey Today

-Rehabilitation Centers Should Not Avoid or Pigeonhole LGBT People
+Rehabilitation Centers Should Not Avoid or Pigeonhole LGBTQ People

 I finally found a fair middle ground, a rehab center that neither avoided nor pigeonholed LGBT people and accepted their unique barriers.
 My best therapy sessions were with a counselor who was a gay man like me.
 He led a group with mixed individuals.
 I was not singled out or overlooked.